Biomarqueurs du Vieillissement : Décryptage Complet pour Mieux Vieillir

 • Low glycemic index nutrition: prioritize fiber, protein and good fats.

-• Adequate sleep: Chronic lack of sleep increases blood sugar and promotes insulin resistance.
+• Sufficient sleep: chronic lack of sleep increases blood sugar and promotes insulin resistance.

 • Nutraceuticals studied: chromium, berberine, magnesium, myo-inositol.